jpaulm/fbp-tutorial-filter-file/README.md

 Of course, if you have trouble drawing the diagram, you can simply copy the `.drw` file, and open this file under DrawFBP.

+At this point, you should take a look at the functions provided by DrawFBP.
+DrawFBP has a Help facility, which takes you through a lot of the DrawFBP functionality.

 Now at this point, you can simply assign real live components to the blocks in the diagrams (plus IIPs and port names), and you will basically have a running program.
 However, I am going to assume that you want to add filter function between the two processes, so that is what we will do in Step2.

 ## Step2.
 Add a filter function